 Password Policy does not apply to Honeypot Passwords, though when you execute a Password Reset request, the Honeypot Password is reset along with your Login password.
 As noted in related Honeypot documentation, its' password should be set early in the lifecycle of SSProtect usage, or immediately after Reset.
 See the article Deploying Honeypots for more details.

 Password Reset is different than changing your password due to Policy, or by manually executing a change.
 Both of the latter require your existing password, whereas a Reset request is used when you have forgotten your Login password.
-The procedure is similar to that used when Organization Users Register an Account, and you will be reminded to set your Honeypot password on the next Login with the new password.
+The procedure is similar to that used when Organization Users Register an Account, and you will be reminded to set your Honeypot password on subsequent Login.

 When you are finished declaring your Password Policy, select OK.
-Changes are immediately committed to your Organization's configuration.
-If you are using two-factor authentication, you will be asked to provide the 2nd-factor then policy changes are saved.
+Changes are immediately committed to your and/ or your Organization configuration.
+If you are using two-factor authentication, you will be asked to provide the 2nd-factor before policy changes are saved.
 If there is a problem, you will receive a message else a simple success message is printed at the bottom of the Administer Users dialog.

 How Changes Affect Users

-Users are prompted to change their Passwords on login, when applicable.
-Notices that an Account's Password is about to expire start 5 days before expiration, and are presented after you provide a valid Password during login.
+Users are prompted to change their Passwords on SSProtect Login, when applicable.
+Notices that an Account's Password is about to expire start 5 days before expiration, and are presented after you provide a valid Password during Login.
 Users can change their Password anytime during this 5 day period.
 When 0 days remain, the Password is expired and SSProtect cannot be used until a new Password is created.
 Do this by choosing Yes when prompted to make the change.

 Once a Password Policy cycle has been completed, Users change their Passwords which remain valid for the full duration of the (unchanged) Password Policy.
 When the Policy is modified, the Grace Period again goes into effect.

-Note that Administrators and Individual Account holders do not follow a Validation process.
+Note that the Organization Administrator and Individual Account holders do not follow a Validation process, though require Exported Keys for Password Reset.
 Speak to DefiniSec Support if you need a Password Reset or have problems accessing your Account while working through the Reset procedure.